 - Dr. Frederick Appelbaum (2013)

-The nation turns to the Institute of Medicine (IOM) of the National Academies for science-based advice on matters of biomedical science, medicine, and health.
-A nonprofit organization specifically created for this purpose as well as an honorific membership organization, the IOM was chartered in 1970 as a component of the National Academy of Sciences.
+The nation turns to the Health and Medicine Division of the National Academies (formerly known as the Institute of Medicine) for science-based advice on matters of biomedical science, medicine, and health.
+A nonprofit organization specifically created for this purpose as well as an honorific membership organization, the Institute of Medicine was chartered in 1970 as a component of the National Academy of Sciences.

 - Dr. Harold Weintraub (1988) - deceased

 - Dr. Robert Eisenman (2003)

 - Dr. Nancy E. Davidson (2019)

 - Dr. Denise Galloway (2019)